Livanjoel/obsidian/Math/Rule of tree.md

+#Abstract #Math
+The rule of three is a method for solving proportionality problems, where a relationship between two quantities is known and an unknown quantity needs to be solved.
+There are two main types:

+Simple rule of three: Involves two proportional quantities.
+It can be direct (when the two quantities increase or decrease in the same proportion) or inverse (when one quantity increases and the other decreases in the same proportion).

+Compound rule of three: Involves more than two proportional quantities.

+An algorithm can use the rule of three as part of its process for solving these types of mathematical problems.
+For example, an algorithm for calculating simple interest on a loan could use a simple rule of three.

+- Examples

 Here are some examples to illustrate how the simple rule of three and the compound rule of three work:
 Simple Rule of Three